chadananda/ocean-site-content/output/centenary/abdul-baha-talks-kate-carew-things-spiritual-and-mundane.md

 ---

-# ‘Abdu’l-Bahá talks to Kate Carew of Things Spiritual and Mundane
+# ‘Abdu’l-Bahá talks to Kate Carew of Things Spiritual and Mundane {.title}

 New York Tribune
 May 5, 1912
 New York, NY
+{.noid}